2-towns/weather-api/README.md

 # Weather API

-This is a technical test using a weather API to display the temperature of a city for a specific date.
+This is a technical test using a weather API to display the temperature of a location for a specific date.

 # Setup